-Top Rated Rhode Island Criminal Defense Lawyer Ready to Fight Your Criminal Charges
+Top Rated Rhode Island Defense Criminal Lawyer Ready to Fight Your Criminal Charges

 Good people make mistakes too If you’re facing criminal charges, it’s important to take action NOW.
 It’s crucial to hire the best and most experienced Rhode Island criminal attorney to handle your criminal case.
 For most being arrested is a shocking event, one which was never expected.
 If a criminal charge is not defended properly from the very start, a criminal conviction can have life-altering consequences.
 A person’s reputation and future are at stake, so I take this job very seriously.